Parsa-Rajabi/CMPT-376/docs/syllabus.md

 #### Request a Remarking

-Requests must include a written case for the re-marking and be submitted to the course instructor within 2 days from receiving the mark.
+Requests must include a written case for the re-marking and be submitted to the course instructor within 5 business days from receiving the mark.

-The item will be re-marked in their entirety by both the course instructor and the marking TA and may result in a higher, unchanged, or lower mark overall which will be final.
-You should exercise caution in submitting a remark request purely on the hope of getting a minor grade bump as this often does not work out the way a student hopes for.
+If accepted for remarking, the item will be re-marked in its entirety by both the course instructor and the marking TA.
+This may result in a higher, unchanged, or lower mark overall which will be final.

-Each student may submit one remarking request for the term.

 ### SFU Student Code of Conduct

 The [S 10.05 Student Conduct Policy](https://www.sfu.ca/students/studentconduct/policy.html) defines students' basic responsibilities as academic community members, defines inappropriate student conduct, and provides procedures and outcomes to be invoked if students engage in such behaviour.

 ### SFU Academic Integrity

+- When in doubt, consult with a TA or the instructor first.
+- All work submitted must be your own.
+- Unless required to use tools as ChatGPT for specific assignments, if you choose to use them, you must:
+  - Clearly identify which parts of your work is was used for,
+  - Include the prompts used, and,
+  - Describe any changes made to the generated output.

+*Failure to comply with any of these responsibilities, either knowingly or through negligence, will also be considered an act of plagiarism and subject to the same penalties.*

 The [S10.01 Student Academic Integrity Policy](https://www.sfu.ca/policies/gazette/student/s10-01.html) is based on the six core values of honesty, trust, fairness, respect, responsibility, and courage.
 It is expected that all students abide by this policy for this and all courses at SFU.
 Want to learn more about Academic Integrity at SFU?
 Visit the [SFU Academic Integrity Tutorial](https://canvas.sfu.ca/courses/56136).